CEPOL Online Research & Science Conference

 The conference is aiming at the participation of practitioners from European law enforcement forces and institutions, as well as affiliated postgraduate researchers and academic scholars.
-Participation requires registration and will open on 1 April 2021.

 The emergence of the Coronavirus and its pandemic spread across the globe has had a dramatic effect not only on the daily routines of citizens in general, but also on the work of police and other law enforcement bodies and officials in particular.
 As disruption hit manifold areas of social and business-life, those put in charge of upholding the law and security had to constantly adapt their institutional resources and practices to new and frequently changing regulations introduced to curb the spread of the pandemic disease.
 The policing of curfew orders, “social distancing” rules or the compliance with wearing obligatory face-masks have become unusual areas of law enforcement attention and were raised as a topic of public scrutiny and debate in many European countries.
 At the very time when police and other law enforcement bodies had to quickly restructure and re-configure their resources, the opportunity structures for a broad spectrum of criminal offences changed and even became more inviting.